Ackman targets retail investors in ADP proxy contest

 Now, his campaign to get himself and two other nominees associated with his Pershing Square Capital Management hedge fund elected to the ADP board is taking a tack seldom seen in proxy contests: speaking to the company’s retail investors to win their votes.

-Individual shareholders hold 28 percent of ADP shares while Ackman’s Pershing Square Capital Management has a 2 percent voting stake.
+Individual shareholders hold 28 percent of ADP shares while Ackman’s Pershing Square Capital Management has an 8.3 percent stake of which only 2 percent is in common stock.
 Ackman’s firm will be able to vote only the shares of common stock.

 Ackman, known for his presentations of 100-plus pages and hours-long conference calls with analysts, will soon let retail investors who own as little as one share in ADP ask him anything they want.
 He is planning a conference call on a weekday evening at 8 p.m. that will last as long as it takes, he said.
 A date has not been set.